Steve Carell returns in 'Despicable Me 2' as a dad with doubts

 Carell said he finally understood how well the formula worked after attending the screening of the first film with a childless adult male friend who laughed and was touched by it.

 "One of the things I liked about the first one is that it's not condescending towards children," he said.
-"It really is a sophisticated kind of humor that I think kids really enjoy."
+"It really is a sophisticated kind of humour that I think kids really enjoy."

 (Editing by Paul Casciato and Xavier Briand)